andrewbaxter/spaghettinuum/readme.md

 ## Why not DNS

-DNS often functions as an identity - who you are online is often tied to a domain name, like your email address.
-Every day more things rely on DNS: encryption (TLS cert issuing validations), Matrix, that new Twitter replacement.
+DNS often functions as an identity: who you are online is often tied to a domain name, like your email address.
+Every day more things rely on DNS... encryption (TLS cert issuing validations), Matrix, that new Twitter replacement.

 Having an such an identity is important, but despite regulations the DNS system locks you in to all sorts of abuse: